-Communities: Supporting Infrastructure Adverse Effects: • Potential for heavier traffic flow on regional road infrastructure Mitigation Possibilities: Provision of transportation management plans and green travel plans Consideration of alternatives to road for the transport of large loads Potential for significant impacts regarding radioactive and conventional waste Conventional waste: good site practices, implementation of waste hierarchy (reduce, reuse recycle) and waste management Radioactive waste: appropriate storage and management Beneficial Effects:

-Potential for positive effects on regional rail and road infrastructure.

-Human Health and Well-Being Adverse effects: Possibility of local and regional health risks from accidental discharges Mitigation Possibilities: Ensure continuation of current programme of monitoring power station discharges and their effects on health The potential requirement for appropriate additional health service capacity for the influx of both construction and operational workers The developer should carry out a review of local health provision to ensure it is adequate for the expected influx of power station workers The construction and operation of the proposed nuclear power station may lead to unacceptable community disturbance The developer should ensure a CEMP and an all-phase Travel Plan are produced, observed and monitored Beneficial Effects: Likely positive effects on health via increase in employment, community wealth, additional housing, additional health care facilities and other associated neighbourhood infrastructure Cultu ural Heritage Adverse Effects: If a buried archaeological resource is present the main effects would be at a local scale, within the footprint of the proposed new facility.
-Effects would be permanent and irreversible Mitigation Possibilities: Detailed investigations (trial trenching, etc.) will be required during the planning stage, prior to construction Immediately surrounding the site, there may be potential effects on the settings of historic assets.
-The significance will depend on distance, topography and the ability to mitigate It may be possible to mitigate against potential adverse setting effects on heritage assets through appropriate landscaping/planting schemes
+Potential Significant Effects (adverse and beneficial effects) • Potential for significant impacts Suggested Mitigation for Adverse Effects and Recommendations for the revised draft Nuclear NPS and IPC• Consideration of alternatives to road for the transport of large loads• Conventional waste: good site practices, regarding radioactive and conventional waste implementation of waste hierarchy (reduce, reuse recycle) and waste management Radioactive waste: appropriate storage and management Beneficial Effects: Potential for positive effects on regin onal rail and road intrastructure.
+Human Hea alth and Well-Being Adverse effects: Mitigation Possibilities: Possibility of local and regional health risks from accidental discharges Ensure continuation of current programme of monitoring power station discharges and their effects on health The potential requirement for appropriate additional health service capacity for the influx of both construction and operational workers The developer should carry out a review of local health provision to ensure it is adequate for the expected influx of power station workers The construction and operation of the proposed nuclear power station may lead to unacceptable community disturbance The developer should ensure a CEMP and an all-phase Travel Plan are produced, observed and monitored Beneficial Effects: Likely positive effects on health via increase in employment, community wealth, additional housing, additional health care facilities and other associated neighbourhood infrastructure Cult ural Heritage Adverse Effects: If a buried archaeological resource is present the main effects would be at a local scale, within the footprint of the proposed new facility.
+Effects would be permanent and irreversible Mitigation Possibilities: Detailed investigations (trial trenching, etc.) will be required during the planning stage, prior to construction Immediately surrounding the site, there may be otential effects on the settings of historic assets.
+The significance will depend on distance, topography and the ability to mitigate It may be possible to mitigate against potential adverse setting effects on heritage assets through appropriate landscaping/planting schemes and application of principles of good design in accordance with PPS1